Keyboarding Skills and Typing Test for Call Center employment should be replaced by work simulation

 Explanations for giving job candidate's typing skills tests that check for speed and accuracy include:

-- Front line agents need to type information into the Customer Relationship Management (CRM) system, and a typing test measures their ability to input the information with accuracy
+- Front line agents need to type information into the Customer Relationship Management (CRM) system, and a typing skills test measures their ability to input the information with accuracy

 - It is simple to administer